Evidence-based design for deeply sustainable buildings

 Hannah is a founding director and leads the mechanical and electrical design services at Greengauge.
 After graduating from Warwick University with first-class honours in Engineering Design and Appropriate Technology (MEng), she gained experience with Halcrow before starting Greengauge.
 Hannah has a very broad range of experience and skills, and brings to bear her deep understanding of fabric performance in designing simple and robust services in harmony with each building.

-Paul is an experienced Building Physics Consultant with over twelve years’ experience in low energy building design and has been certified with the PHI as a Passivhaus Consultant for the past 6 years.
+Paul is an experienced Building Physics Consultant with over nineteen years’ experience in low energy building design and has been certified with the PHI as a Passivhaus Consultant for the past 8 years.
 Paul has an MSc in Sustainability and Adaptation in the Built Environment from the Centre of Alternative Technology.
-He has amassed a broad range of experience and technical skills across the design and implementation of low energy products, materials, and systems.
-Paul utilises a range of software and his understanding of fabric performance to deliver robust, simple building design.
+He has amassed a broad range of experience and technical skills across the design and implementation of low energy products, materials, and systems and utilises a range of software and his understanding of fabric performance to deliver robust, simple building design.
+Paul is a qualified Passivhaus Certifier.

 Mitch is a Building Physicist, carrying out thermal modelling for Passivhaus, Part L, EPCs and overheating, as well as thermal bridging calculations.
 Mitch has a masters in Renewable Energy and Energy Management, and qualifications as a Passivhaus Consultant, On Construction Domestic Energy Assessor and a Level 5 Non-Domestic Energy Assessor.